 This is part of our series, NYCurious, where we answer your questions about the city.
 Tweet or Facebook Message your queries to us at @amNewYork, with #NYCurious.

 Ever wondered if you can recycle bubble wrap?
 Or where to recycle batteries?

 New York City has a lot of rules when it comes to recycling, and it can be hard to keep up.
-Here's a guide to the Department of Sanitation's rules on what and how to recycle, as well as what can go in the organic waste collection.
+Here’s a guide on what and how to recycle, as well as what can go in the organic waste collection.

 What to recycle and how to separate it

 New Yorkers must separate recyclables into mixed paper or cardboard; and metal, glass, plastic or cartons.
 Once separated, they need to be placed in clear plastic bags or recycling bins.